Godwin Emefiele: Controversy

 In an unprecedented move by any chief of the Nigerian apex bank, Emefiele ventured into partisan politics against the dictates of the Central Bank Act which provides that the occupant of the governor's position must remain apolitical and independent at all times to preserve the nonpartisan posture of the bank.

 In May 2022, Emefiele drew public outrage when it emerged that he was seeking to replace President Muhammadu Buhari in the 2023 presidential election.
 What started as a rumor when campaign posters of the bank chief flooded the capital city of Abuja soon gained traction when a group of alleged rice farmers purchased the presidential form of the All Progressive Congress for the CBN Governor.
 In a series of tweets via his verified account, Emefiele rejected the presidential form and declared he has no intention to contest.
 In a quick turn of events, Emefiele filed a lawsuit at the Federal High Court in Abuja seeking an order from the court directing the electoral body and the office of the attorney general not to stop him from contesting for the presidency.
 The court declined the request but invited the parties to make a formal presentation on why Emefiele's request should not be granted.

 Nigerians and civil society organizations filed multiple cases in court demanding the removal of the CBN Governor and accusing him of violating multiple provisions of the Central Bank Act.

 Suspension as Central Bank Governor

-On 9 June 2023, President Bola Tinubu suspended him as the Central Bank Governor with immediate effect, the statement came from the office of the Secretary to the Government of the Federation by Mr Willie Bassey.
+On 9 June 2023, President Bola Tinubu suspended him as the Central Bank Governor with immediate effect, the statement came from the office of the Secretary to the Government of the Federation by Willie Bassey.

 The suspension followed an investigation of his office and the planned reforms in the financial sector of the economy.

-Emefiele was directed to hand over the affairs of his office to the Deputy Governor (Operations Directorate) Folashodun Adebisi Shonubi, who served as the Acting Central Bank Governor during the investigation and reforms.
+Emefiele was directed to hand over the affairs of his office to the Deputy Governor (Operations Directorate) Folashodun Adebisi Shonubi, who was the Acting Central Bank Governor during the investigation and reforms.